Visiting Yosemite in July

 drawbacks of visiting in july

 The biggest drawback to visiting in July is the crowd.
-This means lines for shuttle buses, difficulty obtaining permits and expensive peak season accommodation rates.
-Even though it is really crowded and obtain permits is harder, it is not impossible— plan your trip well in advance, and be flexible.
+This means lines for shuttle buses, difficulty obtaining permits, and expensive peak season accommodation rates.
+Lines of traffic both to get into the park and inside the park can be long, especially if there is an unexpected event such as a bear on the side of the road or a car accident.
+These events can back up traffic for hours so it’s best to be flexible with your activities.
+Visitors often have to circle around parking lots like vultures waiting to get a spot only to stand in long lines for food or other services.
+Wilderness permits to backpack and hike Half Dome are also hard to obtain and can be stressful due to the lottery system they operate by.
+Even though it is really crowded and obtaining permits is harder, it is not impossible to plan an enjoyable trip to Yosemite in July; just make sure to plan well in advance and to be flexible.
 To avoid the stress of getting permits and to get off the beaten path, we recommend going with a guiding company.

 If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to enjoy the park.
 Listed below are the best ways for escaping the crowds in the summer: